syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FAQ/How-to-use-multiple-Layout-Managers-in-a-single-form.md

 ---
 layout: post
-title: How to use multiple Layout Managers in a single form | WindowsForms | Syncfusion
+title: How to use multiple Layout Managers in a single form | Syncfusion
 description: How to use multiple Layout Managers in a single form
 platform: WindowsForms
 control: Layout Managers Package
 documentation: ug
 ---

+# How to use multiple Layout Managers in a single form

+This page explains How to use multiple Layout Managers in a single form and more details.

-# How to use multiple Layout Managers in a single form?
+## How to use multiple Layout Managers in a single form?

 It is very simple to use more than one Layout Manager in a single form.